MosqueraSt3/MosqueraSt3/README.md

 ### Hi there 👋

-I am ADSI Technologist from SENA, Student of PLATZI MASTER and future Enginee.
+I am ADSI Technologist from SENA, Student of PLATZI MASTER and future Engineer.